 Various shots from Newfoundland taken in the early ’90s.
 Re-prints of these (and many others) are available through my Adobe Portfolio site: https://pcarter5b14.myportfolio.com/prints Re-prints of these photographs (and many others) are available through my Adobe Portfolio site: https://pcarter5b14.myportfolio.com/prints

 I’ve recently read a chapter from “Reality Lost: Markets of Attention, Misinformation, and Manipulation”, by Mads Vestergaard and Vincent F. Hendricks (2018) in which they explore the phenomenon of constant (and dissonant) disinformation on the population’s shared reality.
 Can democracy … Continue reading

 I’ve recently read a chapter from “Reality Lost: Markets of Attention, Misinformation and Manipulation”, by Mads Vestergaard and Vincent F. Hendricks (2018) in which they explore the phenomenon of constant (and dissonant) disinformation on the population’s shared reality.
 Can democracy … Continue reading

 Amid America’s golden age of cheese, there are hundreds of varieties of fine fromages handcrafted by more than 900 artisan and specialty cheesemakers in the US.
 Let’s be clear: this article is not about those fine artisanal cheeses.
 No, this … Continue reading

 Here are more images captured at various times and places throughout Newfoundland.
-These, and many more are available as fine-photography re-prints via my Adobe Portfolio site: https://pcarter5b14.myportfolio.com/prints
+These, and many, many more are available as fine-photography re-prints via my Adobe Portfolio site: https://pcarter5b14.myportfolio.com/prints